michaelsund/laundrylist/readme.md

 Read this to generate a keystore if you intend to push the android app to a device with 'react-native run-android --variant=release' https://facebook.github.io/react-native/docs/signed-apk-android.html
-Hint: keystore password is big bang rock paper scissor
+Hint: keystore password is big bang rock paper scissor Note that it's this buildfile that needs to be changed android/app/build.gradle

 create the file serversettings.json in the project root directory with the following contents.
 ```json